Pokegen/sys-botbaseplus/README.md

 ## Getting Started

-> This was only tested on Atmosphere 0.10.2, so if you use another version or cfw your experience might vary
+> sys-botbase was only tested on Atmosphere 0.10.2, this module is heavily based on that, so if you use another version or cfw your experience might vary

-1. Copy the sys-botbase.nsp file to sdmc://atmosphere/contents/430000000000000B rename it to exefs.nsp
+1. Copy the sys-botbaseplus.nsp file to sdmc://atmosphere/contents/430000000000000C rename it to exefs.nsp
-2. Create a new folder in sdmc://atmosphere/contents/430000000000000B names "flags"
+2. Create a new folder in sdmc://atmosphere/contents/430000000000000C names "flags"
 3. Create a empty file called boot2.flag inside this folder
 4. Restart your switch

 ## Contributing

 ### Building

-> This will only build on Linux due to the Http library [Pistache](http://pistache.io/)

 1. Install gcc (needs support for C++20) & make
 2. Install dependencies needed to build [Atmosphere-libs](https://github.com/Atmosphere-NX/Atmosphere/blob/master/docs/building.md)